We all have to deal with bad behavior in our classroom but what are the best strategies to use? The 7 best behavior management strategies are:

 As educators, it is more important not to focus on what the misbehavior is but how to address it while maintaining the continued learning for the whole class.

-There is ALWAYS a reason WHY misbehavior occurs in a class but in the heat of the moment, it is our job to minimise the impact on the class as a whole.
+There is ALWAYS a reason WHY misbehavior occurs in a class but in the heat of the moment, it is our job to minimize the impact on the class as a whole.

 To start with let’s look at what the most common misbehaviors are in the classroom, both for elementary/primary schools and high/secondary schools.